-I. Students must take a minumum of 24 credits in "classroom courses at the law school in substantive and procedural law and professional skills."
-These 24 credits may include up to 4 credits in certain clinical courses (520.6(b)(3)(vii)(a)) and up to 6 credits in certain other courses related to legal training taught at the Stern school or other parts of NYU (520.6(b)(3)(vii)(b)).
+I. Students must take a minimum of 24 credits in "classroom courses at the law school in substantive and procedural law and professional skills."
+These 24 credits may include clinical courses and up to 6 credits in certain other courses related to legal training taught at the Stern school or other parts of NYU (520.6(b)(3)(vii)(b)).

 II.
 The program of study must include a specified minimum numbers of credits for classes in the following areas.
-For a detailed decription of the requirement, refer to (520.6(b)(3)(d)).
+For a detailed description of the requirement, refer to (520.6(b)(3)(d)).

 A: history, goals, instruction, value, rules and responsibilities of U.S. legal profession (2 credits)